rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    prospective students sometimes say that our location is a reason they don't choose Grinnell.
 (Of course, I'm pretty sure that Williams is about as isolated.
 Perhaps I'm wrong.)

-1. Andrea Conner.
-Things I appreciate.
-How hard her job is.
-Needing to build new relationships.
-(I don't have the best relationship with student affairs.
-I'm told that some student affairs staff are intimidated by my "crusades".
-Andrea is a buffer; she may not like the crusades, but we have a long enough relationship that (a) she knows that my heart is in the right place and (b) she will call me out appropriately if I behave in a way she thinks is inapropriate.)

 1. Roles and Responsibilities.
 (So that I know what I'll have to cut when I add my next role or responsibility.)